We all have our own style when it comes to setting up a home office.

 - The expenses must be substantiated within a reasonable period; and

-- The employee must return any money that was advanced but not spent to the employer, also within a reasonable period.
+- The employee must return any money that was advanced but not spent to the employer, within a reasonable period.

-(1) if an advance is made up to 30 days before an expense is incurred, the amount is substantiated up to 60 days after the expense is incurred and the excess is returned within 120 days, or
+(1) if an advance from the company is made up to 30 days before an expense is incurred, the amount is substantiated up to 60 days after the expense is incurred, and any excess amount is returned within 120 days, or

-In order to benefit from an accountable plan it’s good practice to require employees (including shareholders) to submit receipts for all reimbursable expenses in a timely manner.
+In order to benefit from an accountable plan, it’s good practice to require employees (including shareholders) to submit receipts for all reimbursable expenses in a timely manner.

-Receipts are only required, though, if an expense exceeds $75 (unless the expense is related to lodging, in which case a receipt is always required).
+Receipts are only required, though, if an expense exceeds $75 (unless the expense is related to hotel or airbnb stays, in which case, a receipt is always required).
 When an accountable plan is used, the business only reimburses expenses that are substantiated (proved) by receipts and other documentation.

 The information provided on this website does not, and is not intended to, constitute legal advice.
 All information, content, and materials available on this site are for general informational purposes only.
 Readers are advised to consult with their attorney or accountant with any questions or concerns.